-As of the close of the fiscal year, the Authority's general fund reported an ending fund balance of \$3,158,714, which is a decrease of \$337,104 in comparison with the prior year amount.
-This decrease is primarily due to the large increase in Accounts Payable which is expected to be paid in fiscal year 2015.
+As of the close of the fiscal year, the Authority's general fund reported an ending fund balance of \$4,777,244 which is an increase of \$859,744 in comparison with the prior year amount.
+This increase is primarily due to an increase in sales tax revenue and other program revenues.